Who’s Writing this Story?!

 Educational Activities inspired by Who’s Writing this Story?!:

-• Fairytale Remix: Choose your favorite fairy tale or folk tale.
+- Fairytale Remix: Choose your favorite fairy tale or folk tale.
 Before you start rewriting, make a list of all the different elements of the story: characters, setting, plot, conflict, and resolution.
 Now, get creative and change some of those elements!
 Maybe Cinderella goes to the ball in a spaceship, or the Big Bad Wolf becomes a vegetarian.
 Think about how these changes would impact the story.
 Does the conflict change?
 Is there a different resolution?
-Write your new story, illustrate it,
+Write your new story, and if you want, illustrate it.

 Here are yet MORE picture books that use this playful technique.
 Which of these have you read before?
 Which would you want to read first?